-The Guca Trumpet Festival is a celebration of trumpet culture in Serbian folk music, an instrument which has deep historical and political ties to the country.
-The event has been around since 1961, and today it is considered by many to be among the world’s best music festivals.
+The Guca Trumpet Festival is a celebration of trumpet culture in Serbian folk music, an instrument that has deep historical and political ties to the country.
+The event has been around since 1961, and today it is considered by many to be among the world’s best folk and music festivals.

 ‘This unique multi-day festival is equal parts brass music, barbecued red meats, and delicious plum brandy enjoyed in the stunning mountains of western Serbia.’

 Everything trumpet is celebrated here; this is the only country in the world where trumpets accompany all major events in the rural communities including baptisms, reaping, harvesting, and weddings.
 For the Serbians, both joy and sadness are expressed with the trumpet; it’s much more than an instrument, it’s a symbol of their past, present, and future.